Skip to main content

 The trade-off is maintenance.
 Cedar needs power washing every year and re-staining or repainting every 3 to 5 years at $2,500 to $4,000 per cycle.
 Skip a cycle in Portland's climate and you'll see cupping, splitting, and moss taking root within a season.
 Plan on 20 to 40 years of service life if you keep up with it.
 Walk away from maintenance and you'll get 15.

-LP SmartSide (Engineered Wood)
+LP SmartSide (engineered wood)

 The catch: that prorated warranty means declining coverage over decades, unlike James Hardie's non-prorated 30-year warranty.
 And while the SmartGuard treatment handles moisture well, it's still wood-based.
 Bad flashing details or standing water at the base of a wall will still cause problems over time.